AI Security28 min read

 The Path Forward

-The OWASP Top 10 for Agentic Applications isn't just a compliance checklist - it's a survival guide for enterprises deploying autonomous AI.
+The OWASP Top 10 for Agentic Applications isn't just a compliance checklist.
+It's a survival guide for enterprises deploying autonomous AI.
 With 80% of IT professionals reporting that AI agents have acted unexpectedly or performed unauthorized actions, the risks are real and present.

 The organizations that thrive will be those that treat agent security as a first-class concern, not an afterthought.
 Start with the fundamentals: least privilege, strong identities, comprehensive monitoring, and human oversight for critical actions.